briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

     the time of permanent stabilization have passed.

-    2. _(2)_ An As-Built Inspection of all stormwater control measures as described in [Section 1357.12][] of this Chapter is approved by the Village Engineer.
+    2. _(2)_ An As-Built Inspection of all stormwater control measures as described in [Section 1357.12][CF Section 1357.12] of this Chapter is approved by the Village Engineer.

     3. _(3)_ An Inspection and Maintenance Plan has been approved by the Village of Chagrin Falls and Inspection and Maintenance Agreement has been signed by